raphael-ritz/eudat.accounting.client/README.rst

                           Default: "registered objects"
     -m MEASURE_TIME, --measure_time MEASURE_TIME
-                          measurement time of the accounting record if different from the current time.
+                          measurement time of the accounting record if different from the submission time.
+It is recommended best practice to use UTC.
 Default: "" - not set -c COMMENT, --comment COMMENT
                           arbitrary comment (goes into the meta dictionary).
                           Default: "" - not set